damir-manapov/prompts/repoSummaryTelegram.md

 Below is a reusable prompt for an LLM.
 You provide a GitHub repository URL; the model analyzes (as far as it can) and produces a concise, engaging Russian summary suitable for posting to a technical Telegram channel.
 The final line of the output must be the repository URL itself.

+**Note:** This prompt works best with reasoning models (e.g., o1, o3-mini) which can better verify repository contents and avoid inventing features.

 ---

 LLM PROMPT (copy from "BEGIN" to "END"):